 I then drove to Swinside Head for the climb of Chapelfell Top (2306ft).
 It can be done as an out-and-back but I never intended this – indeed I’d first planned to drive to Swinside Bridge and climb from there, until I realised it made no sense to drive to an iffy parking place when the Head had a very good one.

-It did lead to an unusual downhill stretch at the start.
+It did lead, unusually, to a downhill stretch at the start.
 Across on the Top, I could see what seemed to be mechanical diggers working.
 Surely not?
 Then I saw a team working beside a hut just off to my left.
 Wary by now of grouse shooters, I wandered over to find out what was going on.
 The diggers, they said, were some sort of peat restoration project.

 They themselves were working at the Weardale Ski Club hut.
 The north-facing corrie below Fendrith Hill hosts some of the best snow conditions in England, and there are a couple of ski tows here and enthusiastic club volunteers to maintain them and the other facilities.